 6. Always make moves where multiple tiles merge first

 If you come across an instance where you can merge multiple stacks of cards at once, take it.
 The more spaces you keep open on the board, the better flexibility you have when bringing in new cards.
 With single moves you're replacing a card you stacked with a new one.
 When multiple cards can be combined, you're not only bringing one new card onto the board, but you're getting rid of more than one.
 That's always a good thing.

 Check out our tips for Threes!

 If you like 2048, why not check out the game that "inspired" it, Threes!
-While Threes! and, 2048 aren't played in the same way, they are very similar when it comes to gameplay strategy.
-Our very own Simon Sage put together a killer guide on Threes! a while back and a lot of his tips apply to 2048 as well, so be sure to check it out!
+While Threes! and 2048 aren't played in the same way, they are very similar when it comes to gameplay strategy.
+We put together a killer guide on Threes! a while back and a lot of those tips apply to 2048 as well, so be sure to check it out!

 Do you have any tips?

-If you play 2048 regularly on your iPhone or iPad, what tips or tricks can you share?
-Be sure to let me know in the comments!
+If you play 2048 regularly on your iPhone or iPad, what tips or tricks can you share for the best 2048 strategy?
+Be sure to let us know in the comments!
 And if you want, let us know what your high score is so far!

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.